Teaser

 ^

-It is a notably characteristic of Miranda in the Tempest that she both wonders at, and is wondered at.
+Miranda as an English personal name is first used in Shakespeare's The Tempest.
+It is a notably characteristic of the character Miranda that she both wonders at, and is wondered at.

 Miranda's most famous line is: "O wonder!
 How many goodly creatures are there here!
 How beauteous mankind is!
 O brave new world, That has such people in't.".

-And when Ferdinand first sees her, he addresses her "O you wonder!", which is pretty much actually her name, since they are theoretically speaking Italian.
+And when Ferdinand first sees her, he addresses her "O you wonder!", and since they are theoretically speaking Italian, he's effectively calling her by her actual name.

 -